 BUILDKIT_HOST if you want to use your own BuildKit instance.

-Override the default image command.
+Override the default command of the container image

 The container image of each service.

 build is defined,

 image is optional.
 Otherwise, it's required.

 Specify labels for the service.
 They translates to Kubernetes annotations.

 Ports exposed by each service.
 By default, they're only accessible from the cluster private network.